iSECPartners/Introspy-Android/README.md

         adb logcat -s "InstrospyError"

-If due to the error the phone does not boot anymore, you can still connect to it via adb and remove the extension with:
+If due to the error the phone does not boot anymore, you can still connect to it via adb and simply remove the extension to fix it with:

         adb shell su -c rm /data/app/com.introspy.core*